Inside: A closer look at Ruth chapter 2

 As we see later though, there is a very real danger for her.
-First, we know she’s from Moab, a place that is the object of scorn for those in Judah.
-Second, and most important, she’s a young woman.
-There is a great threat of sexual assault in the fields, as indicated later on by both Boaz and Naomi.
+She’s a young woman, meaning there’s a threat of sexual assault in the fields, as indicated later by both Boaz and Naomi.

 Despite these threats, Ruth is determined to work to support herself and her mother-in-law.
 Instead of giving into fear, she hopes for favor.
 She steps out into the unknown, come what may, to honor her commitment from Chapter 1.

 … And she happened to come to the part of the field belonging to Boaz, who was of the family of Elimelech.